-I realize that when I stepping into the Nu Skin business, I was blindfolded because I believed in my friend and her success story.
+I now realize I was blindfolded when stepping into the Nu Skin business, because I believed in my friend and her success story.

-She claimed she had made such a good residential income (from doing the Nu Skin business back in Sweden) that she was able to buy her own spa and live off the money.
+She claimed she had made such a good residential income (from doing the Nu Skin business back in Sweden) that she was able to buy her own spa and live off the money she made from it.

 When I asked her why she stopped doing the business (she had taken a break from Nu Skin when we met), she answered she got tired of it and wanted to do something else.

-Why getting tired of a residential income?
+Why getting tired of residential income?
 You never get tired of money in this consumer society.
-Something was fishy with that story, but I wanted to believe in her word.
+Something was fishy with that story but I wanted to believe in her.

-She never showed me anything testifying she had made money from Nu Skin.
+She never showed me anything testifying she had made an income from Nu Skin.
 I did not want to disrespect her and our short friendship.
 I did not want to appear like I did not believe what she was telling me and offend her.

 That is how the business model works.